wundergraph/cosmo-federation-demos/README.md

 Finally, go to [http://localhost:3002](http://localhost:3002) and try out the example query [./example-queries.graphql](``./example-queries.graphql``)!

 > [!NOTE]
 > You can also run subgraphs in Go.
-To do so, run `npm run start:go` instead.
+To do so, run `npm run start-go` instead.

 ### Generating the router configuration (optional)